yarnpkg/yarn/README.md

 ###### Package Cache

-`esy` currently uses Yarn to perform the installs, but ensures that it uses its own isolated cache.
+`esy` currently uses Yarn to perform the installs, but ensures that it uses its own isolated package cache. (note: this is different than `esy`'s build cache).
 You can see where this cache is by running:

 ```
 dirname $(realpath `which esy`)